 It can be smart to use some of the dog`s meal as treats to make sure it doesn`t eat too much.
 By serving food this way you will satisfy your dog`s natural need for sniffing.

 Place the treats all around the house, and let the dog find them by sniffing.
 It can be clever to start easy.
 Let the dog see where you are placing the treats.
 Place directly on the floor without hiding them too much.
 After a while you can increase the difficulty by:

-- Hide the treats between, under and behind objects.
+- Hiding the treats between, under and behind objects.

-- Place the treats on various heights, for example on a chair or a shelf.
+- Placing the treats on various heights, for example on a chair or a shelf.

-- Expand the searching area to several rooms.
+- Expanding the searching area to several rooms.

-- Don’t let the dog see where you are placing the treats.
+- Not letting the dog see where you are placing the treats.

 The same can be done outdoors.

 What you need: A rubber mat and fleece blankets.